-Pfizer argues that the Court should resolve its motions to dismiss for lack of personal jurisdiction before addressing Plaintiffs' motions to remand, and Plaintiffs argue that the Court should resolve their motion to remand for lack of subject matter jurisdiction first.
+should resolve their motion to remand for lack of subject matter jurisdiction first.
 The U.S. Supreme Court has held that a district court has discretion to consider either motion first.
 Ruhrgas AG v.
 Marathon Oil Co., 526 U.S. 574, 576 (1999).
 If personal jurisdiction raises difficult questions of state law and subject-matter jurisdiction is resolved as easily as personal jurisdiction, "a district court will ordinarily conclude that federalism concerns tip the scales in favor of initially ruling on the motion to remand."
 Id. at 586 (internal quotation marks omitted).
 "However, the district court may find that concerns of judicial economy and restraint are overriding."
 Id.
 "Where . . . a district court has before it a straightforward personal jurisdiction issue presenting no complex question of state law, and the alleged defect in subject-matter jurisdiction raises a difficult and novel question, the court does not abuse its discretion by turning directly to personal jurisdiction."
 Id. at 588.

-While the subject matter jurisdictional issues raised are complex, they are raised in different combinations in a 128 other cases, and the Court will have to delve into them and resolve them in this MDL.
-Pfizer's personal jurisdiction arguments, on the other hand, are raised only in these two member cases.
-Thus, judicial economy favors resolving the motions to remand first.
-Secondly, the issues of personal jurisdiction are not "straightforward," as can be seen from the split among Missouri courts cited below.2 Finally, part of the reasoning of Ruhrgas was that both personal jurisdiction and subject matter jurisdiction were threshold issues that would potentially end the federal case in its entirety.
+While the subject matter jurisdictional issues raised are complex, they have been raised in different combinations in over 130 other cases, and the Court has already delved into them and resolved them in this MDL.
+Pfizer's personal jurisdiction arguments, on the other hand, were raised only in three member cases, including this one.
+Thus, judicial economy favors resolving the motion to remand first.
+Secondly, the issues of personal jurisdiction are not "straightforward," as can be seen from the split among Missouri courts cited below.
+Finally, part of the reasoning of Ruhrgas was that both personal jurisdiction and subject matter jurisdiction were threshold issues that would potentially end the federal case in its entirety.
 See Ruhrgas, 526 U.S. at 585 ("It is hardly novel for a federal court to choose among threshold grounds for denying audience to a case on the merits.").
 It did not discuss the situation present here, where the Defendant moves to dismiss only some of the claims for lack of personal jurisdiction and thereby create subject matter jurisdiction.
 The Court is hesitant to address the issue personal jurisdiction first under these circumstances.
-Therefore, the Court finds concerns of judicial economy and federalism favor resolving the motions to remand first.
+Therefore, the Court finds concerns of judicial economy and federalism favor resolving the motion to remand first.